 Inductive loop detectors can be used for isolated intersections to regulate the flow of traffic without considering the operation of adjacent street signals.

-Inductive loop detectors used in open arterial networks ensures that the traffic progress along a roadway by the display of successive green signals for the flow of traffic.
+Inductive loop detectors used in open arterial networks ensure that the traffic progress along a roadway by the display of successive green signals for the flow of traffic.

 In closed networks, Inductive loop detectors coordinate a network of intersection signals within a defined area such as the city’s Central Business District (CBD).